CVS South Gloucestershire

 Find more info here Funding FAQ – Bernard Sunley Foundation

 The Matthew Good Foundation has opened the next round of its Grants for Good Fund.
 The aim is to support small charities, not-for-profit groups and social entrepreneurs who are passionate about making a difference to people, their community or the environment.
 The Fund will share £15,000 between five shortlisted projects every three months, which will be voted for by John Good Group employees.
 The project that receives the most votes will receive a grant of £5,000, second place £3,500, third place £2,500 with fourth and fifth place both receiving £2,000.
 As well as established projects and charities, the Foundation wants to hear from people with innovative ideas that need some funding to get their projects up and running.
 To be eligible, applicants will have to have had an income of less than £50,000 in the last 12 months.
-Funding is awarded every three months and the next deadline for the next funding round is the 15th March 2024
+Funding is awarded every three months.

 Find more info here Grants for Good – Connecting businesses with high impact small charities | Matthew Good Foundation